1. Is it Legal to Record Phone Calls in Ontario?

 Is it legal to record phone calls in Ontario?
 The rules are different for businesses and individuals.
 Recording customer telephone calls can be tricky because the last thing any business wants is to run into legal trouble with a potential or current customer.

 Because recording telephone calls can involve collecting personal information, there are a number of rules and regulations in Canada set forth by the PIPEDA (Personal Information Protection and Electronic Documents Act) that companies must abide by.
-If your customers know that your business will respect their privacy they are more likely to do business with you.

 Read on to learn some of the specific guidelines set by PIPEDA, as well as information about Canada’s Privacy Act and what it says about recording private calls in Canada.